19 July, 2022| SEO|11 minutes

 A Step-by-Step Guide to Growing Your Website Traffic

-There are a wide variety of tools and features that can help boost your SEO and content marketing efforts through data and reporting, but if you are new to SEO analytics then understanding and managing your data can seem overwhelming.
+A wide variety of tools and features can help boost your SEO and content marketing efforts through data and reporting, but understanding and managing your data can seem overwhelming if you are new to SEO analytics.

 Our favourite search engine optimisation tool is Ahrefs.
 They’ve been around long enough to know what they are doing and are one of the most trusted SEO tools on the market.

-To help get you moving we’ve put together this blog as a guide to using Ahrefs so you can grow your website traffic with ease.
+To help get you moving, we’ve put together this blog as a guide to using Ahrefs so you can quickly grow your website traffic.

 What is Ahrefs?

-Just to be clear upfront, Ahrefs focuses on website search traffic – so organic traffic.
-It won’t take into account direct traffic, referrals or anything that has come to your site from social networks or ads.
+To be clear upfront, Ahrefs focuses on website search traffic – organic traffic.
+It won’t consider direct traffic, referrals or anything that has come to your site from social networks or ads.

 Just think of the value you have by comparing your website performance against the previous month’s data to illustrate your business growth and monitor the effects of any changes or new content marketing strategies you have implemented.

 Before you get too deep into SEO tools like Ahrefs, check out this simple guide to get your head (and website) around SEO strategies.
-You can get instant results that not only help you strengthen your website directions and SEO but you’ll also build your confidence and knowledge at the beginner level and work your way up to the more complex analytics.
+You can get instant results that help you strengthen your website directions and SEO, build your confidence and knowledge at the beginner level, and work your way up to more complex analytics.

 How to use online SEO tools like Ahrefs